JunZhangNPO/Reading/NPO/Seaman & Young (2020) Handbook of Research on Nonprofit Economics and Management.md

 - specialization: mostly IT, marketing, fundraising and management consulting
 - Relationship: what to contract for and who to contract from
 - The process is seamless: stakeholders are not aware of this relationship

+#### *Examples*
+- health organization  outsource billing and collections
+- financial management services (related to the growth of donor-advised funds and venture philanthropy within community foundation)
+- professional fundraisers / consultant
+- higher education institutions; arts organization; museums

+#### *What we do not know*
+- organizational influential factors; external environment
+- consequence: accountability, relationship, performance

+#### *Questions*
+- What's the boundary between contracting and buying?

 ### Chapter 13: Product Diversification and Social Enterprise